amri-tah/burntbrotta.github.io/README.md

 Find this website on [BurntBrotta](https://amri-tah.github.io/burntbrotta.github.io/)

-Mouse pointer taken from [codepen.io/zainzafar](https://codepen.io/zainzafar/pen/oNypoEr)

 Note: This website only works on larger screens.
 It's not a responsive design as of now.

+Mouse pointer taken from [codepen.io/zainzafar](https://codepen.io/zainzafar/pen/oNypoEr)

+Fonts used:
+- Poppins
+- Climate Crisis

 ## The team:
 [Amritha](https://github.com/amri-tah)